Republic of Genoa: Decline

-In a climate of constant economic and power decline, in 1729 the Republic had to face another revolt in Corsica.
-It is considered the first moment of real rupture between the island and the Genoese Republic: perhaps the most important, because the representatives of the Church in full harmony with the Roman Curia, "justified" the war.
-This time the Genoese government requested the help of Charles VI, who sent 10,000 German infantry of the Imperial Army, after the payment by Genoa of 60,000 florins and 100 scudi for each dead soldier, joining the Republic's soldiers commanded by Camillo Doria.
-Genoa managed to contain the rebellion, however this did not prove lasting.
-Another revolt broke out in 1733, causing the Genoese to again appeal to the Emperor, but the Imperial Army was tied up against the French in the ongoing War of the Polish Succession, and thus declined to intervene.
-Even before the rebellions, Genoa's control of the island had been loose; the Republic had effectively demilitarized itself, with only 2,000 soldiers (all spread throughout fortifications in Liguria) for a mainland population of about half a million, and law and order on Corsica were very weak, with nearly 900 homicides per 100,000 people there annually from 1701 to 1733.
+As its economy and power both continued to decline, in 1729 the Republic had to face another revolt in Corsica.
+It is seen as the first real rupture between the island and the Genoese Republic: it may also be the most important, because the representatives of the Church and the Roman Curia both "justified" the war.
+This time the Genoese government requested the help of Charles VI.
+After Genoa paid a 60,000 florins lump sum and 100 scudi for each dead soldier, Charles sent 10,000 German infantry of the Imperial Army to join the Republic's soldiers commanded by Camillo Doria.
+Genoa managed to contain the rebellion, but this was not to last.
+A revolt in 1733 had the Genoese appealing to the Emperor for help, but the Imperial Army was tied up against the French in the ongoing War of the Polish Succession, and thus declined to intervene.
+Even before the rebellions, Genoa had only had loose control of the island; the Republic had effectively demilitarized itself, with only 2,000 soldiers (all spread throughout fortifications in Liguria) for a mainland population of about half a million, and law and order on Corsica were very weak, with nearly 900 murders per 100,000 people there annually from 1701 to 1733.
 The Genoese government tried to ban private firearm ownership on Corsica without success.
 A guerrilla war would continue on the island until it was sold to France in 1768.